-Expeditionary Fast Transport

-Formerly designated joint high-speed vessels, T-EPFs are high-speed, shallowdraft ships capable of intra-theater personnel and cargo lift for the armed services.
+Expeditionary Fast Transpots (EPF), T-EPFs are high-speed, shallow-draft ships capable of intra-theater personnel and cargo lift for the armed services.
 Able to reach speeds of more than 35 knots, they enable the rapid transit and deployment of conventional and special forces, equipment and supplies in support of maneuver and sustainment operations.